 By Sasha Mitchell

-Sasha Mitchell is an editorial assistant at World Policy Journal
+Sasha Mitchell is a former editorial assistant at World Policy Journal.

 [Photo courtesy of Internaz]